Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 If your algorithm performs one block of work after another, you add their time complexities.

-Imagine your code has two separate, sequential loops:
+Consider code with two separate, sequential loops:

 This rule states that we can ignore any constant multipliers in a Big O expression.

-When you derive a time complexity expression, you may end up with something like: O(2n + 5) or O(n² + n + 10).
+When you derive a time complexity expression, you may end up with something like O(2n + 5) or O(n² + n + 10).

 So we drop constant factors:

-O(2n^2) simplifies to O(n^2)O(5n + 100) becomes O(n)O(n/3) simplifies to O(n) since 1/3 is also just a constant factorIf your final expression has multiple terms, you keep only the one that grows the fastest, the dominant term, and drop the rest.
+O(2n²) simplifies to O(n²)O(5n + 100) becomes O(n)O(n/3) simplifies to O(n), since 1/3 is also just a constant factorIf your final expression has multiple terms, you keep only the one that grows the fastest, the dominant term, and drop the rest.

 Why?
 Because as n becomes very large, slower-growing terms become insignificant.

-Lets use the example O(n^2 + n + 100).
-Imaging n = 1,000,000$ (one million).
+Consider the expression O(n² + n + 100) with n = 1,000,000 (one million).

 Here are more examples: